ErreurDeSyntaxe/template-quick/README.md

 # Simple Template

-A template for projects that require Parcel
+A template for projects that may require Parcel

 ## About the Project